-Are you considering talking with a counseling psychologist about a mental health concern you're having?
-A licensed therapist does have the education and training to help you deal with many life situations and personal challenges.
+Are you considering talking to a counseling psychologist about a mental health concern you're having?
+A licensed therapist has the education and training to help you deal with many life situations and personal challenges.
 What exactly do they do for you, though?
 How can they help with problems you can't conquer on your own?
 Looking at the job of a clinical psychologist can be helpful as you consider what to do next to improve your mental health.

 What Does a Psychologist Do?

-So, exactly what does a psychologist do?
+So, what exactly does a psychologist do?
 That depends on the type of setting in which they practice.
-The following list of types of psychologists and what they do can help you understand their jobs.
+Below is a list of psychologists and what they do.

-- Counseling psychologist - Also known as a clinical psychologist, a counseling psychologist uses talk therapy to help people with their mental health concerns such as depression, anxiety, grief, anger issues, social problems, and more.
+- Counseling Psychologist - Also known as a clinical psychologist, a counseling psychologist uses talk therapy to help people with their mental health concerns such as depression, anxiety, grief, anger issues, and social problems.

-- Online psychologist - an online psychologist uses talk therapy and other methods in the same way as other counseling psychologists do.
+- Online Psychologist - An online psychologist uses talk therapy and other methods in the same way as other counseling psychologists.
 The only difference is that they do it remotely, from anywhere with an internet connection.

-- Child psychologist - Obviously, child psychologists work with children.
+- Child Psychologist - Obviously, child psychologists work with children.
 They also work with the child's parents and sometimes other family members whenever it can help the child to do so.
-Typical goals for a child psychologist are to help a child overcome trauma, to improve family relationships, to deal with problems like acting out or depression, and to foster healthy psychological development.
+Typical goals for child psychologists are to help a child overcome trauma, to improve family relationships, to deal with problems like acting out or depression, and to foster healthy psychological development.

 What Is a Clinical Psychologist?